Maxim Lapierre: Anaheim and Vancouver (2010–2013)

+Set to become a restricted free agent in the 2011 off-season, Lapierre was re-signed by Vancouver to a two-year, $2 million contract on June 27, 2011.
+Lapierre played all 82 games in the 2011–12 season with nine goals and 10 assists for 19 points recorded and leading the team in penalty minutes with 130 penalty minutes as the Canucks as a team continued their dominance by winning a second consecutive Presidents' Trophy.
+Despite their continued regular season success however, the Canucks would be upset in five games in the opening round of the 2012 playoffs by the eighth-seeded and eventual Stanley Cup champion Los Angeles Kings.
+Lapierre was held goalless and recorded only one assist for one point in all five games in the series.

-St. Louis Blues
+St. Louis Blues (2013–2015)

 After the completion of his contract with Vancouver, Lapierre agreed to a two-year, $2.2 million contract with the St. Louis Blues.
 On October 15, 2013 against the San Jose Sharks, Lapierre checked Dan Boyle into the boards, hospitalizing him and causing a fight between the two teams; Lapierre was ejected from the game.
 He was subsequently suspended, and a disciplinary hearing was held.
 Lapierre was suspended for five games by NHL director of player safety Brendan Shanahan on October 18, 2013.

-Pittsburgh Penguins
+Pittsburgh Penguins (2015)

 On January 27, 2015, Lapierre was traded from the Blues to the Pittsburgh Penguins in exchange for Marcel Goc.
-Lapierre played a key role during the 2015 playoffs, getting under the skin of the New York Rangers by drawing penalties, instigating fights, taunting and most notably doing play-by-play towards the Rangers' bench.
-He played an important role on the face-off dot and on the penalty kill, frustrating the New York Rangers and his former head coach in Vancouver, Alain Vigneault.
+As the Penguins narrowly qualified for the 2015 playoffs as the eighth seed in the East, Lapierre played a key role during the opening round matchup against the Presidents' Trophy-winning New York Rangers by getting under the skin of the Rangers by drawing penalties, instigating fights, taunting and most notably doing play-by-play towards the Rangers' bench.
+He also played an important role on the face-off dot and on the penalty kill, frustrating Rangers head coach and his former head coach in Vancouver, Alain Vigneault.
+He Rangers would eventually win the series in five games.

-MODO
+MODO (2015–2016)

 On September 1, 2015, Lapierre signed a one-year contract with Modo Hockey of the Swedish Hockey League.
 The contract comes with an option for a second year.
-On January 20, 2016 Lapierre's asked for his contract to be terminated with Modo.
+On January 20, 2016, Lapierre's asked for his contract to be terminated with Modo.
 After beginning the season with head coach Larry Hurras who was later relieved of his duties as Modo coach.
 Andreas Johansson the new coach brought in a system that was not favourable for Lapierre's style of play.
 Maxim Lapierre who was leading Modo in scoring posting 8G, 11A, 19P in 34 games asked for his contract to be formally terminated.
 Lapierre was the third NHL player to leave Modo during the 2015–16 season, both Ryan Whitney and Kyle Wilson left prior to Lapierre's departure as well.